How to Find Your Mac’s IP Address

 Can I change my Mac’s IP address?

-Yes, you can change your Mac’s IP address either manually or by using a proxy server, VPN, or the Tor browser.
+Yes, you can change your Mac’s IP address on your own or with the use of a proxy server, VPN, or the Tor browser.

 -